Palm Sunday: Eastern and Oriental Christianity

-Small crosses woven from blessed palms are often distributed at churches on Palm Sunday.

 Palm Sunday, or the Entry of the Lord into Jerusalem as it may be called in Orthodox Churches, is one of the Twelve Great Feasts of the liturgical year.
 The day before Palm Sunday, Lazarus Saturday, believers often prepare palm fronds by knotting them into crosses in preparation for the procession on Sunday.
 The hangings and vestments in the church are changed to a festive color – most commonly green.

 The Troparion of the Feast (a short hymn) indicates that the resurrection of Lazarus is a prefiguration of Christ's Resurrection: